If you’re looking for an all inclusive resort in Costa Rica, then this post will help you decide which resort is right for your vacation.

 The Westin Golf Resort & Spa, Playa Conchal

-Offering a gym, multiple restaurants of different cuisines, buffets, multiple pools including one with mineral water, a child care center, a shopping center, a spa, a golf course, night time entertainment and many lounges, the Westin has absolutely everything you need to have the ultimate all inclusive experience.
-It is definitely a 5 star resort in Costa Rica!
+Offering a gym, multiple restaurants of different cuisines, buffets, multiple pools including one with mineral water, a child care center, a shopping center, a spa, a golf course, night time entertainment and many lounges, the Westin has absolutely everything you need to have the ultimate 5 star resort experience.

 Copa del Arbol Rainforest Resort